jorgelbg/jorgelbg.github.io/content/posts/2020/loki-worldmap-panel.md

 horizontally-scalable, highly-available, multi-tenant log aggregation system inspired by Prometheus.

 On fewer words, Loki is like Prometheus but for your logs.
-This means that although it doesn't provide all the full-text search capabilities of Elasticsearch it allows filtering by a set of labels for each log stream.
+This means that although it doesn't provide all the full-text search capabilities of Elasticsearch, it allows filtering by a set of labels for each log stream.
 This translates into a more cost-effective solution.

 Even though Loki was announced on [KubeCon 18'](https://kccna18.sched.com/event/GrXC/on-the-oss-path-to-full-observability-with-grafana-david-kaltschmidt-grafana-labs).
 It is still under active development.
 As expected the team is building in parallel the internal Loki
-components: ingestion, storage, and query layer and the Grafana support as a visualization UI on top of Loki.
+components: ingestion, storage, and query layer and the visualization UI (Grafana).
 It was not until recently that I've started to play with Loki.
 My main experience is about running large [Solr](https://lucene.apache.org/solr/) and/or [Elasticsearch](https://www.elastic.co/de/elasticsearch) clusters, but I was looking for something a bit easier and cheaper to host by myself.
 After all, I was not interested in all the features from the ELK stack.

 At the moment my data consist of a few labels and no actual logline, which is ok.
-I'm mostly more interested only in the labels.
+I'm more interested only in the labels.
 Some of those labels (in my case) contained the latitude (`lat`), longitude (`long`) and geohash (`geohash`) of a given location.
 I also included some descriptive information like `place` and `country`.

 I wanted to plot this into a map using the [Worldmap Panel](https://grafana.com/grafana/plugins/grafana-worldmap-panel/installation).
 Yet, it was a bit tricky.
-I had previously run a container with the latest version of Grafana since I was using already the Explore UI from Grafana with the Loki datasource to check the incoming data.
+I had already run a container with the latest version of Grafana since I was using the Explore UI from Grafana with the Loki datasource to check the incoming data.
 I ran the following command to add the world map panel:

 ```bash